Denise Welch

 Jacqueline Denise Welch (born 22 May 1958) is an English actress, television personality, writer and broadcaster.
-Her roles include Natalie Barnes in Coronation Street (1997–2000), Steph Haydock in Waterloo Road (2006–2010), and Trish Minniver in Hollyoaks (2021–2022).
+Her roles include Natalie Barnes in the ITV soap opera Coronation Street (1997–2000), Steph Haydock in Waterloo Road (2006–2010), and Trish Minniver in Hollyoaks (2021–2022).
 Welch also appears as a regular panellist on the ITV chat show Loose Women (2005–2013, 2018–present).

 Welch's other acting roles include the television dramas Spender (1991–1993), Soldier Soldier (1993–1995), and Down to Earth (2004–2005).
 In 2011, she was a contestant on the sixth series of Dancing on Ice, where she was partnered with professional skater Matt Evers.
 In 2012, Welch won the ninth series of Celebrity Big Brother.

 Early life

-Jacqueline Denise Welch was born in Tynemouth, Northumberland on 22 May 1958.
+Jacqueline Denise Welch was born in Tynemouth on 22 May 1958 to a family of confectioners.
 She has a younger sister, Debbie.
 Welch attended Bygate School in Whitley Bay, and La Sagesse School in Newcastle upon Tyne, before moving to Ebchester, County Durham at the age of 13, where she attended Blackfyne Grammar School in Consett and passed five GCE exams.
 She developed a penchant for acting at the age of 14 after being cast in a school production of Finian's Rainbow.
 At the age of 17, she contemplated going to a teacher training college in Crewe; however, her father and her drama teacher suggested she apply for the Mountview Academy of Theatre Arts in London.
-Welch was successful in her application, and graduated in 1979, gaining her Equity Card while teaching dance at the Watford Palace Theatre.
+Welch was successful in her application, and graduated in 1979, gaining her Equity card while teaching dance at the Watford Palace Theatre.